1. Home

-When it comes time to purchase dental insurance, you may wonder what options are available.
+"When it comes time to purchase dental insurance, you may wonder what options are available.
 There are basically two types of dental insurance plans: direct reimbursement and traditional dental plans.

 What is Direct Reimbursement?

 A direct reimbursement plan is a dental insurance plan that is usually entirely funded by your employer and allows you to choose any dentist without the hassle of networks.
 With a direct reimbursement plan, you are reimbursed for money spent on dental work, which is not limited to specific treatments.
-Some employers may choose to reimburse you after you have paid for your dental work, and some may choose to pay the dentist directly -- leaving you with less out-of-pocket expense.
+Some employers may choose to reimburse you after you have paid for your dental work, and some may choose to pay the dentist directly leaving you with less out-of-pocket expenses.

 • You can choose any dentist.